dduan/TOMLDecoder/Sources/TOMLDecoder/TOMLDecoder.docc/GettingStarted.md

 ### Decoding TOML

-TOMLDecoder can turn TOML into your types that conforms to `Swift.Codable`.
+TOMLDecoder can turn TOML into your types that conform to `Swift.Codable`.

 ```swift
 import TOMLDecoder